 Faith sticks when little people can experience the family stories of the bible.
 The greatest story ever told is the Good News of Jesus.
-With Easter coming, this is the time to make the Good News stick with families.
+With Easter coming, we are preparing for a sticky faith formation experience for Palm Sunday’s Sunday school hour.

 1. Jesus prayed in the Garden of Gethsemane.

-After Jesus had His LAST SUPPER with His buddies, He went out to pray.
+After Jesus had His LAST SUPPER with His buddies, and sang a song, He went out to pray.

 Item: Praying Hands, Communion Cup and plate

 Did you know?
 Nowhere else in scripture did God kneel on this earth, but here.
 How often do you kneel before God?

 2. Jesus was arrested in the Garden of Gethsemane.

 While Jesus was asking his buddies to “Watch and pray,” Judas, one of the 12, arrived.
 At once Judas came up to Jesus and kissed Jesus.
 Then a crowd came and arrested Jesus.

 Matthew 26:47-50 “While he was still speaking, Judas, one of the Twelve, arrived.
 With him was a large crowd armed with swords and clubs, sent from the Meaners of the people.
 ‘The one I kiss is the man; arrest him.’
 Going at once to Jesus, Judas said, “Greetings, Rabbi!” and kissed him.
 Then the men stepped forward, seized Jesus and arrested him.”

 Item: Handcuffs, leather cord, chains (the bigger and the heavier, the better)